mrousavy/react-native-vision-camera/CONTRIBUTING.md

 ### Docs

 1. Edit the relevant file, it may be easiest to search for what you're editing to find the right file
-2. Install the documentation dependencies using `yarn` or `npm install` from the `docs` folder.
+2. Install all dependencies by running `yarn` inside the `docs` folder

-> Run `yarn start` to generate the docs, you can then view them in your browser to confirm your changes.
+> Run `yarn start` to generate the docs, you can then view them in your browser to confirm your changes

 ## Committing